Dual-screen LCD Projection, Document Camera, Multimedia Lectern, Wireless Microphone, DVD, CD, VHS, Wireless Ethernet

 Volume, Microphone and Video Screen

-These controls (see upper image on the right) adjust the overall volume for the Computer, DVD/CD and VCR sources.
+These controls adjust the overall volume for the Computer, DVD/CD and VCR sources.
 Additional volume adjustments for your laptop PC may be done on the computer itself.

-- To raise and lower the video screen, simply use the Projection ON and the OFF buttons (see upper image on the right.)
+- To raise and lower the video screen, simply use the Projection ON and the OFF buttons.
 Turning a projector on or off automatically raises or lowers the video screen as well.

 - You must wait 2 minutes after the projector has been turned on before you can turn the projector off.
 Additionally, the projector will wait 90 seconds before it can be turned on again after it has been turned off.
 The projector(s) will automatically cool down for a set time before retracting into the ceiling.

-- The wireless Lavaliere Microphone is stored in the second wooden cabinet from the left along with the DVD/CD/VHS player and the Crestron remote control.
-Simply clip the microphone to your shirt (fairly close to your mouth) and press and hold the power button on the top of the transmitter box (see second image on the right) to turn it on or off.
-The microphone should be active once it is turned on, if you are not getting any audio out of it please call 232-6679 for assistance.
+- The wireless Lavaliere Microphone is stored in the second wooden cabinet from the left along with the DVD/CD/VHS player.
+Simply clip the microphone to your shirt (fairly close to your mouth) and press and hold the power button on the top of the transmitter box to turn it on or off.
+The microphone should be active once it is turned on, if you are not getting any audio out of it please contact Media Support at 512-232-6679 for assistance.

-- To mute the microphone, quickly push the power button and the LED (see lower image on the right) will turn from green to orange indicating that the microphone is muted.
+- To mute the microphone, quickly push the power button and the LED will turn from green to orange indicating that the microphone is muted.
 Hitting the On button once more will turn off the mute function and the LED will change back to green.
 The Mic UP/DOWN buttons on the Crestron remote control adjust the Lavaliere microphone volume.

 DVD, VHS and CD Controls

-- The DVD/CD/VHS player is in the second wooden cabinet from the left on the brick wall.
+- The DVD/CD/VHS player is in the second wooden cabinet from the left at the front of the room.

 - The remote control for the DVD/CD/VHS player may be checked out from Media Services, and it is necessary for navigating through DVD menus.